ROGR3/Pobu/Readme.md

 on start // do when the app starts
 *do stuff*
 ```
-### 2.2 Event emmiters
+### 2.2 Event emitters
-Event emmiters are doing the hard work for us.
+Event emitters are doing the hard work for us.
 They are used to simulate the user-like events.
 ##### 2.2.1 press
-The most common emmiter.
-It will press any key. **press only emmits one character!**
+The most common emitter.
+It will press any key. **press only emitts one character!**
 ```
 press a // press "a" key
 ```
 ##### 2.2.2 write
-This emmiter is nearly same as press emmiter, but it is used for whole words not characters.
+This emitter is nearly same as press emitter, but it is used for whole words not characters.
 ```
 write you are the best // write "you are the best" keys sequence
 ```
 ##### 2.2.3 move
-This emmiter is used to control the mouse cursor.
+This emitter is used to control the mouse cursor.
 It will move the cursor to desired positions
 ```
 // relative movement
 move 100 200 // move the cursor 100 on x axis and 200 on y axis